 As one of London’s oldest producer of luxury suits, H. Huntsman and Sons have continued their legacy of excellence for generations.
 The Roaring Twenties saw Huntsman find global notoriety courtesy of a glossy client list.
 While the royal connection continued thanks to The Prince of Wales (later Edward VIII) being a frequent customer during this decade, his playboy reputation attracted a new wave of cool young aristocrats to the tailor’s books.
 Their clients have ranged from movie stars to royalty, and those who are lucky enough to acquire a bespoke suit from this tailor should consider themselves quite fortunate indeed.
 All of the company’s tailoring is carried out in-house at 11 Savile Row.
 The majority of the team served their apprenticeships within Huntsman itself.

-Another novelty of course, however: If you like things that are ultra-expensive, Alexander Amousi has something up your alley.
+Another novelty, of course, however: If you like things that are ultra-expensive, Alexander Amousi has something up your alley.
 His one-off creation costs around $21 per stitch, with over 5,000 per suit.
 Of course, you’ll also find 18-carat gold alongside buttons crafted of diamonds.
-Alexander Amousi suits are made from two of the most expensive wools in the world: rare vicuna and qivuik, tailored to individual tastes, their suits represent a timeless style deeply rooted in the brand’s sartorial heritage.
+Alexander Amousi suits are made from two of the most expensive wools in the world: rare vicuna and quick, tailored to individual tastes; their suits represent a timeless style deeply rooted in the brand’s sartorial heritage.

-Steering away from the time when everyone is expected to blend in, Ascot Chang empowers men to feel confident and to stand out from the crowd with impeccable pieces tailored to fit one’s personal style.
-Internationally renowned for his exacting attention to workmanship, detail, and fit, Ascot Chang believed that clothing should complement the wearer’s individual figure, lifestyle, and tastes while maintaining excellence in quality and design.
-“My customers bring their own style to the shirt,” he once explained.
+Steering away from when everyone is expected to blend in, Ascot Chang empowers men to feel confident and stand out from the crowd with impeccable pieces tailored to fit their style.
+Internationally renowned for his exacting attention to workmanship, detail, and fit, Ascot Chang believed that clothing should complement the wearer’s figure, lifestyle, and tastes while maintaining excellence in quality and design.
+“My customers bring their style to the shirt,” he once explained.
 “I give the style substance.”

-It is safe to assume that the era of faux-fur coats and platform sneakers has evidently ended, and the revival of Italian luxury, craftmanship and the impeccably refined suit is well underway.
-Hence, every man should own one great suit.
+It is safe to assume that the era of faux-fur coats and platform sneakers has ended, and the revival of Italian luxury, craftsmanship, and the impeccably refined suit is well underway.
+Hence, every man should own a great suit.
 Zero exceptions.
 And armored with the best sartorial picks of the century, you are sure to make heads turn and feel a million dollars (figuratively speaking) wherever you go.